1. Home

 Step 1: Create your account.
 Go to certification.legitscript.com and create an account with your business contact information.

 Step 2: Start a new certification application.
-Select your certification type, Healthcare Merchant Certification for pharmacies and telehealth and review documentation requirements before proceeding.
+Select your certification type — Healthcare Merchant Certification for pharmacies and telehealth, or the relevant category for nutraceuticals, CBD, or addiction treatment — and review documentation requirements before proceeding.

-Step 3: Pay the application fee. $975 non-refundable fee required before completing the questionnaire.
+Step 3: Pay the application fee.
+A non-refundable fee is required before completing the questionnaire — check LegitScript’s site for current pricing.

 Step 4: Complete the questionnaire.
 Covers your business model, products and services, prescription practices (if applicable), geographic service area, business registration, and compliance practices.
 Be accurate and specific — vague answers are a primary cause of delays and denial.